Go to overview

 6. How do the neighbouring communities and towns benefit from this project?

-8. Why are trees being cleared as part of the project?
+9. How many trees will be cleared as part of the project?

 Felling and clearing work is necessary to prepare the area for the construction work on the new Glatt course, the reed meadows and paths.
+Around 300 to 400 trees will be felled in the process.
 Some of the branches, trunks and rootstocks will ultimately be used to structure the new course of the Glatt.
 The cleared areas will be re-vegetated with native plant species later on in the project.
+950 new trees will be planted as part of the project.

 The construction can cause some noise, road closures and diversions for pedestrians and cyclists.
 There can also be restrictions on fishing and hunting.
 If you have any questions or suggestions, please feel free to use the online mailbox: glatt@zurich-airport.com.
 You can find the latest information on the project website www.flughafen-zuerich.ch/glatt.

-Completion of the first construction phase in the Eichhof area is scheduled for the end of 2026.
-The project will then be paused until further notice.
-Zurich Airport Ltd. will decide on the next phases of the project once there is a clear legal framework for dealing with PFAS-contaminated soil.
+The completion of the first construction phase in the Eichhof area is planned for the end of 2026.
+The project will then be put on hold.
+Flughafen Zürich AG will decide on the continuation of the following project sections once clear legal framework conditions have been established regarding the management of PFAS-contaminated soil.

 Contact